-_ Yuri Kofner, junior economist, MIWI – Institute for Market Integration and Economic Policy.
+_ Yuri Kofner, economist, MIWI – Institute for Market Integration and Economic Policy.
 Munich, 9 April 2021.

 From an economic and fiscal point of view, Germany has a flawed foreign policy.
 Wrong positions or inadequate approaches in German defence policy, participation in international sanctions, official development aid and in its migration management lead to enormous fiscal and welfare costs for the German population.
 Overall, this wrong-way foreign policy costs every German taxpayer almost 2,500 euros a year on average (Tab 1.).

 In contrast, given the political will, a financially realistic correction of Berlin’s current foreign policy would make every German taxpayer 365 euros richer each year.
 Coupled with a new comprehensive free trade initiative, such an alternative foreign policy could make every German taxpayer richer by almost 4,000 euros annually.